Chapter 5:

 8:38 PM

 The young man levitated above Newtonville rock, hidden amongst the clouds.
-For weeks, Nicolaus had been looking into the incident after the others seeming lost interest.
-Whatever gave them powers, and caused the ‘disappearance’ of the officers Niles and Kevin were connected, if only in the young man’s mind.
-He descended to the familiar clearing, his obsession in full effect.
-From looking over the edge of the cliff, to the small wooded area he and Vernon had torn apart, Nicolaus recalled everything.
+For some time, Nicolaus had investigated the incident after others seeming lost interest.
+Whatever gave them powers, and caused the ‘disappearance’ of officers Niles and Kevin were linked; the young man was sure!
+He descended to the familiar clearing, obsession in full effect.
+From looking over the cliff’s edge, to the small, wooded area he and Vernon tore apart, Nicolaus recalled everything.

-An odd shriek from off in the distance surprised Nicolaus, making him jump to his feet!
-The sound resounded from beyond the brush.
+An odd shriek from beyond the brush surprised Nicolaus, making him jump to his feet!
 Cautiously traversing the woods, the young man happened upon a deer with its leg stuck in a hole!
 Nicolaus thought nothing of it but decided to help the poor creature.

 “Don’t worry, I’ll save you.”
 Nicolaus lifted his hand and inched his telekinesis onto the creature, enveloping it in blue haze.
 “Okay…relax…” Nicolaus attempted to gradually move the deer upward, out of its predicament.
-He raised his hand steadily, but the weight of his arm was far greater than he’d expected.
-He was unable to lift the deer.
+He raised his hand steadily, but the weight of his arm was far greater than expected.
+He was initially unable to lift the deer.
 Frustrated, he tried again and failed, angering the already distraught young man.
-The deer continued to writhe about, seeming totally helpless.
+The deer continued to writhe about helplessly!
 With gusto and a deep breath, Nicolaus tugged the animal and nearly sent it flying!
 The deer screamed out as it ran away, freed!
 “S-Sorry…hmm?”
-Nicolaus felt bad about frightening the deer, but noticed the remnants of his telekinesis, before it fully dispersed, was changing colors.
+Nicolaus felt bad about frightening the deer, but noticed remnants of his telekinesis changing colors before fading away.
 “Huh?
 That’s new.”
-He brought his telekinesis back up again and it was the regular azure blue.
-He pushed it over to the hole and watched as the mist changed to a deep mauve, then burgundy, and then rapidly plume into white orbs as a strange static sound accompanied it!
+He brought the haze back up again and it was the regular azure blue.
+Pushing it over to the hole, his mist changed to a deep mauve, then burgundy, and then rapidly plume into white orbs accompanied with a crackling static sound!
 “Wha?!”

 Part 8